qutip/qutip/doc/guide/guide-dynamics.rst

 	i\hbar\frac{\partial}{\partial t}\Psi = \hat H \Psi,

-where :math:`\Psi` is the wave function, :math:`\hat H` the Hamiltonian, and :math:`hbar` is Planck's constant.
-In general, the Schrödinger equation is a partial differential equation (PDE) where both :math`\Psi` and :math:`\hat H` are functions of space and time.
+where :math:`\Psi` is the wave function, :math:`\hat H` the Hamiltonian, and :math:`\hbar` is Planck's constant.
+In general, the Schrödinger equation is a partial differential equation (PDE) where both :math:`\Psi` and :math:`\hat H` are functions of space and time.
 For computational purposes it is useful to expand the PDE in a set of basis functions that span the Hilbert space of the Hamiltonian, and to write the equation in matrix and vector form

 .. math::